Focus on Economic Data: U.S. Employment and the Unemployment Rate, February 2012

 - Metropolitan Areas Employment and Unemployment Summary Regional and State Employment and Unemployment Summary

-[Note to Teachers: If your school is in a metropolitan area, have your students compare their area to other metropolitan areas in their region.]
+Students: If your school is in a metropolitan area, compare your area to other metropolitan areas in your region.

 Lowest and Highest Metropolitan Area Unemployment Rates

 California continues to be the state hit with the highest unemployment rates in its metropolitan areas.
 The northern midwest/plains states enjoy some of the lowest unemployment rates.
 Figure 4, below, shows the ten highest and ten lowest unemployment rates for all metropolitan areas and for the 49 largest metropolitan areas.

 Do you see patterns?
 Can you explain why some cities are very high or very low?

 The U.S. economy added 227,000 jobs in February, 2012, but the unemployment rate remained high, at 8.3 percent - a mixed message.
 Most industry groups gained jobs, but almost 13 million people in the U.S. remained unemployed.

 What does this mean to you?
 Good news or bad?